I'VE FOUND A HEDGEHOG IN NEED OF HELP

 We are a rescue centre for wild european hedgehogs.
 Please contact us if you find a hedgehog in need of help and are located in the local areas of Harpenden, Kimpton, Wheathampstead, or Redbourn.
 We can accept hedgehogs from further distances depending on how many patients we have admitted, but they will need to be delivered to us.
 Never contact us for hedgehog rescues by email, social messages, or any other contact means other than phone as we do not monitor them all the time.
 We are not open to the general public and you cannot drop off a hedgehog to us without prior notification.
 There are a number of reasons for this, but mainly to ensure that we have capacity to help as we are all volunteers.

-1) If you have found a hedgehog that needs help, and you are located close enough to drive to Harpenden in Hertfordshire, please call us on 07999 573513 (10am-6pm any day of the week).
+If you have found a hedgehog that needs help, and you are located close enough to drive to Harpenden in Hertfordshire, please call us on 07999 573513 (10am-6pm).
+We also try to rescue hedgehogs at the weekends but this is not always possible.

 3) If you still can't get help, or the hedgehog has a serious injury such as open wound, lying on its side, or you see blood.
 Please take the hedgehog directly to a local vets.